ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ;;
 ```

-Semantically, the primary use of passwords is requesting access, since that's what lets you unwrap capsule data.
+The primary use of passwords is requesting access, since that's what lets you unwrap capsule data.
 However, `Capsule.Data` also provides a variety of convenience functions for operating on capsule data _in situ_.
 These functions require passwords, since they do not assume that the current capsule is the correct one.